 Planning, designing and running digital services requires a particular set of skills.
 The service needs to grow its teams digital literacy in order to run success services and be ready to exploit new opportunities.
 A better skilled service will reap rewards for our users and key stakeholders.

-Examples: Baseline skills audit, improve awareness of digital, digital literacies, support network.
+Examples: Baseline skills audit, Managing digital preservation, improve awareness of digital, digital literacies, support network.

 Digital is constantly evolving and nobody has all of the answers.
 We need to be prepared to experiment and use evaluation to keep moving forward.
 If we use a build, measure and refine loop we set appropriate expectations and have an established process in place that is flexible and agile.